enewe101/cluster-func/README.md

 these in the form of a *callable* and an *iterable* within a python script, and then it handles the business of spreading the work across cores and machines.

-The great thing about this approach is that you unavoidably define these two things when you write your code for a single process anyway.
+The nice thing about this approach is that you unavoidably define these two things when you write your code for a single process anyway.
 So you'll get multiprocessing and cluster processing basically for free!